What is At-Will Employment: Everything You Need to Know

 At-Will Employee Rights

-Similarly, employees cannot be terminated because they have complained about any activities that violate state or federal law that they have observed in the workplace (e.g. discriminatory conduct, sexual harassment).
+Similarly, employees cannot be terminated because they have complained about any activities that violate state or federal law that they have observed in the workplace (e.g., discriminatory conduct or sexual harassment).
 In addition, you can also not be terminated for participating in activities that are an extension of your legal rights.
-Thus, if an employee needed to take a leave due to family issues or was required to complete military service, or vote in a state election, the employee could not be subject to termination as a result.
+Thus, if an employee needed to take a leave due to family issues, was required to complete military service, or voted in a state election, the employee could not be subject to termination as a result.